|Speckled Kingsnake - Lampropeltis holbrooki|

 Speckled kingsnakes closely resemble prairie kingsnakes in diet preferences.
 Kingsnakes are dietary generalists and feed on a wide variety of prey.
 Mammals, birds, birds eggs, snakes, lizards, frogs, and reptile eggs have been reported as food.
 Speckled kings, like other kingsnakes, will eat venomous snakes.
 Kingsnakes are immune to the venom of North American venomous snakes and venomous snakes will use other methods to escape kingsnakes.
 Instead of striking, the the venomous species will throw loops of coils at the kingsnake in an attempt to bat the kingsnakes head and then escape quickly.
 Kingsnakes are even known to consume other kingsnakes.

 Kingsnakes are constrictors; killing their prey by suffocation before devouring it.
 These snakes are often found around farms and barns.
 They are looking for mice and other prey.
 They are very beneficial to farmers.
 Unfortunately, many people are ignorant of this fact and kill the snake believing it to be venomous.
-This is foolish; because of the snakes broad diet, the kingsnake will not only rid the farmer of mice, but this harmless species will actually rid the farmer of any venomous species that happen to be around as well.
-Also, speckled kingsnakes are an endangered species in Iowa and it is illegal to kill or harm them.
+This is foolish; because of the snakes broad diet, the kingsnake will not only rid the farmer of mice, but this harmless species will actually help rid the farmer of any venomous species that happen to be around as well.
+Also, speckled kingsnakes are a threatened species in Iowa and it is illegal to kill or harm them.

 |< Prev||Next >|